xpipe-io/modulefs/README.md

 # ModuleFS library

-This library provides a simple file system to access the contents modules in a unified way.
+The modulefs library provides a simple file system implementation to access the contents of Java modules in a unified way.

+Note that as this library is relatively new and is primarily used for internal projects, it might not be production ready for other purposes.

 ## Motivation